Preparing Your Child for a Disney Audition

 Additionally, be aware of agents and managers who make outlandish claims or promises to make your child the "next Disney Channel star."
-He/she can certainly hope to make that happen, but ultimately it will come down to whether or not your child is right for the part.
+They can certainly hope to make that happen, but ultimately it will come down to whether or not your child is right for the part.
 The most important thing your agent or manager can tell you is that they can get you in the door of the right casting director or the right executive.
 Meaning, the ones who have direct access to Disney Channel.

 Disney Audition Process

 The process can be fairly long and drawn out.
 There will be multiple casting sessions that usually start with a casting associate trying to identify new talent to show to the casting director.
 Assuming the casting director likes what they see, they will do what is known as a "producers session."
-This is where the producers/writers of a show see the casting choices identified by the casting director.
+This is where the producers and writers of a show see the casting choices identified by the casting director.

-Keep in mind that it's only after all of these sessions will you be sent in to meet with the Disney team.
+Keep in mind that it's only after all of these sessions that you be sent in to meet with the Disney team.
 At which point there will be an initial casting session (sometimes referred to as a "network session" or "studio session") followed up by as many additional sessions as might be needed to be sure your child is the right choice for the role.

-Once the Disney team, producers, and casting directors have narrowed down the selection to 3 or 4 choices, they will do what's known as a "testing session."
+Once the Disney team, producers, and casting directors have narrowed down the selection to three or four choices, they will do what's known as a "testing session."
 This will be the first time you will be presented with some sort of paperwork which will contractually hold your child for the production period (to avoid them going somewhere else while Disney makes a decision).
 The testing session is where the final choices are made.